stichtingsem/functional-overview/README.md

 The initial intent is to guide the prototype / validation stage of the process, and keep the work streams aligned through the summer of 2020.
 This repository may evolve into the basis for the standards related to the services and APIs.

+We are using Github to ensure that all work and discussions are held completely in the open, and that the source code for any example services or data exchanges are held and versioned alongside any of the functional documentation.

 ## Scope of Pilot

 The scope of the pilot in June 2020 is focusing on the use cases OA.3 and OA.4 (ordering and access), the other use cases will be explored in further phases.